 Our profiles outline the psychologist’s educational background, experience, areas of expertise and their general approach to working with clients.

 After reading through our psychologist’s profiles some clients feel ready to book a first appointment.
 Others prefer more information before they make a decision.
-That’s where our experienced client support team come in.
+That’s where our experienced support team come in.
 We know that seeking help isn’t always easy and we’re happy to guide you through the process to make it as smooth as possible.

-Our client support team are here to arm you with information that will help you to find a psychologist who feels like a good fit.
+Our support team are here to arm you with information that will help you to find a psychologist who feels like a good fit.
 Things you might like to discuss with us include:

 - A run-down of which team members have expertise in the areas you are wanting help with